This post may contain affiliate links. Read the full disclosure

 Cuts and Grill

-Sometimes you just really feel like a juicy big steak and this is a great place to come!
-It’s a really funky little place with modern decor and not a lot of seats, but the food was good and we enjoyed the atmosphere too.
+This Punta Cana restaurant is a really funky little place with modern decor and not a lot of seats, but the food was good and we enjoyed the atmosphere too.

 Montserrat Manor Restaurant

 It is located at the Hard Rock Hotel Punta Cana so you will need a reservation to dine here, but do not need to be a guest of the resort.

 Bar Trattoria Mamma Luisa

-When we arrived in Punta Cana, our youngest was really unwell so she was a snotty nosed miserable mess, but they went to every effort to give us an enjoyable dinner and make the kids happy.
+When we arrived in Punta Cana, our youngest was really unwell so she was a snotty-nosed miserable mess, but they went to every effort to give us an enjoyable dinner and make the kids happy.

 Toc Beach Bar & Restaurant

 This one is perfect for lunch with the family or to enjoy a refreshing drink by the beach.
 They have fruit juices and soft drink for the kids.

 Visiting Punta Cana With Babies & Toddlers

-Most of the major resorts and popular dining areas will have amenities to suit families travelling with young children and babies, such as a change area and high chair.
+Most of the major resorts and popular dining areas will have amenities to suit families travelling with young children and babies, such as a baby changing area and high chair.

-We found ours was very useful during our Monkey land visit as our little miss got a bit bored during the safari tour and coffee demonstration at the start, since she was under the weather.
+We found ours was very useful during our Monkey land visit as our little miss got a bit bored during the safari tour and coffee demonstration at the start since she was under the weather.

 The local shops have essentials such as nappies and baby food.
 We took enough of our own for our stay so we did not need to worry about trying to track things down if we ran short.

 However, we’re able to bring it down with baby paracetamol and did not need a full consultation, which would have been $100US just for the consultation.
 It is reassuring to know the option is there though.

-It sure helped that we visited Disneyland a couple of days later to make it a stand out holiday for our kids, however it was fantastic as a stand alone destination!
+It sure helped that we visited Disneyland a couple of days later to make it a stand out holiday for our kids, however, it was fantastic as a stand-alone destination!

 The locals are really friendly.
-Of course you need to take the usual safety precautions you do when travelling anywhere, whether in your own country or overseas, however we did not feel at risk at anytime walking around the city.
+Of course, you need to take the usual safety precautions you do when travelling anywhere, whether in your own country or overseas, however, we did not feel at risk at any time walking around the city.

 It was stressful how unwell our daughter was when we arrived however we had medical support and compassionate staff to help us navigate through.

-The all inclusive resort facilities we had were exceptional and made our holiday really easy too, not having to worry about meals or entertaining the kids too much during our stay at Now Larimar Resort as it was all pretty much there.
+The all-inclusive resort facilities we had were exceptional and made our holiday really easy too, not having to worry about meals or entertaining the kids too much during our stay at Now Larimar Resort as it was all pretty much there.

 And I honestly think I’m right there with them, even if my drink had a little something stronger than theirs ;)

 Punta Cana is a fun family vacation destination with something for all ages to enjoy!
 We hope our Punta Cana guide helps you to plan an incredible family vacation too!